 For more targeted strengthening, your herbalist may prescribe an herbal tincture.
 Olive leaf, cat’s claw, astragalus root, manuka herb and echinacea root are immune-boosting favourites.

-There are many measures you can employ to maintain robust health and a healthy immune system throughout winter.
+There are many measures you can employ to maintain robust health and a healthy immune system.
 Some are simply common sense – cherish your mother’s concerned parting words.
 ‘Take a cardigan!’ and ‘stay dry!’
 Others, you might implement with the assistance of your naturopath or health care practitioner.
-Nurture, nourish and rejuvenate and stay well this winter.
+Nurture, nourish and rejuvenate and stay well.